alex-oswald/GcodeInterpreter/README.md

 ### Using the interpreter

-Inject `IGcodeInterpreter` into a class and use it to generate a `GcodeProgram`
+Inject `IGcodeInterpreter` into a class and use it to produce a `GcodeProgram`

 ```csharp
 public class Class1